University of FloridaSolutions for Your Life

 The traps should be assembled on site, so be sure to take precautions while parking or working near a public right-of-way.
 Always display safety cones and wear a safety vest.
 Be aware that some construction sites and port areas require hard hats.
 To assemble traps, first insert wiring through the center of the trap for added support (this also provides an anchor site that can be used for hanging) (Figures 1 and 2).

 Next, cut two pieces of wire, approximately three inches in length.
-Use a staple gun to secure wire in a cross-shape over the traps opening; this will help discourage intruders (Figure 3).
+Use a staple gun to secure wire in a cross-shape over the trap's opening; this will help discourage intruders such as birds, mice, or squirrels (Figure 3).

 Next, a wire hook or hanger should be created to hang the pheromone lure (Figure 4).

-Hang the pheromone lure on inside of the trap opening.
+Figure 5.
+Hang the pheromone lure on the inside of the trap opening.

 Finally, nail together the trap top and bottom (Figure 6).

-Nail the top and bottom of the trap together to provide a dark space for the bees.
+Figure 6.
+Nail the top and bottom of the trap together.

 Because it must be able to support the weight of a swarm, be sure that the trap is firmly attached to an object (usually a tree, but other structures can be used if necessary).
-The trap can be hung using wire or rope, or attached to a surface with screws—just be sure it will handle the weight of a colony of bees, comb, and honey (~10-30 lbs.).
-If hanging traps in trees, placing the traps 10 – 20 feet above ground is ideal.
-Once the trap is hung, fill out and attach an information card (Figures 7, 8).
+The trap can be hung using wire or rope or attached to a surface with screws—just be sure it will handle the weight of a colony of bees, comb, and honey (~10–30 lbs.).
+If hanging traps in trees, placing the traps 10–20 feet above ground is ideal.
+Once the trap is hung, fill out and attach an information card (Figures 7 and 8).

 Servicing

 Traps should be monitored every 21 days, and pheromone lures should be replaced twice a year in January/February and July/August.
-Traps should be placed high enough that binoculars can be used to determine if any swarms have been trapped.
-Placing traps at such a height allows Pest Control Operators or homeowners to monitor for bees without putting themselves in danger of a defensive attack.
+For traps placed 20 feet or higher, binoculars can be used to determine if any swarms have occupied the trap.
+Placing traps at such a height allows individuals to monitor for bees without putting themselves in danger of triggering a defensive attack.
 If bee activity is noticed in or around a trap, the colony must be removed immediately.
 Any bees caught by the trap may exhibit defensive characteristics; therefore, a complete beekeeper protective suit should be worn (to prevent openings in suit, pants can be duct taped to boots, and gloves taped to suit).

 Once the trap is in the bag, there are several options for eliminating the colony.
-The trap entrance can be located through the bag, and a pesticide sprayed through the bag into the opening (Figure 11).
-Other options include placing the hive in a freezer for several hours to freeze the bees, or leaving the bag in full sun for several hours to solarize the bees.
-Label the bag with the date, location and other details as needed.
-If the client is interested in getting the bees tested to determine if they are Africanized, samples of approximately 50 bees preserved in alcohol can be sent to the Florida Department of Agriculture and Consumer Services.
+The trap entrance can be located through the bag, and an insecticidal soap sprayed through the bag into the opening (Figure 11).
+Other options include placing the hive in a freezer for several days to freeze the bees, or leaving the bag in full sun for several hours to solarize the bees.
+Label the bag with the date, location, and other details as needed.

-Remember to always thoroughly wash your hands after using pesticides.
+Remember to wash your hands thoroughly after using pesticides.

 Proposed Business Plans

-Pest control operators may choose to include swarm trapping as a part of their Africanized honey bee removal and monitoring services.
+Pest control operators may choose to include swarm trapping as a part of their feral honey bee removal and monitoring services (see Box 2).
 Three grades of service are suggested:

 Trapping Station Installation—initial visit

-• Number and location of necessary traps determined
+• Number and location of necessary traps are determined.

 Premium Service Plans—site maintenance